 The DM4 rifle is a South African assembled AR-15 with some parts manufactured locally.
 This entry-level AR-15 often strikes interest amongst new buyers, and having owned one for the past 4-years, I found it fitting to write a review highlighting the rifle’s positive attributes.
-So what makes the rifle stand out amongst its competitors?
+So what makes the rifle stand out amongst its entry-level competitors?

 - First off, the buyer is able to choose between a 10, 12, 14.5 or 16-inch barrel, rather than the standard issue 16-inch available by its competitors.